 How does RMOTR compare to Pathrise?

 RMOTR offers courses for people who are interested in learning the skills needed to become a data scientist.
-At Pathrise, fellows should already have a background in the field they are interested in so that they can participate in and fully benefit from our technical workshops.
+At Pathrise, fellows should already have a background in the field they are interested in so that they can participate in and fully benefit from our technical workshops and 1-on-1 sessions.
 This is where we provide a more specific curriculum based on what they will see in their interviews.

-All of our workshops and sessions at Pathrise are live, as well as recorded.
+All of our sessions at Pathrise are live, as well as recorded.
 So, fellows in our program can review them afterwards and continue learning.
 Our program is flexible.
-There are only 4 hours of group sessions per week and fellows can schedule 1-on-1 sessions when they need.
+There are only 2-4 hours of sessions per week and fellows can schedule 1-on-1s when they need.
 In addition, the topics are personalized to work on the skills that people struggle with the most.

 Specifically, Pathrise focuses on technical and behavioral interviewing as well as resume and LinkedIn optimization, portfolio building and strengthening, cold email and reverse recruiting lessons, and negotiation templates and guidance.